ioChris/AHoJ/README.md

 **`--bndgrsds_threshold`** : binding residues threshold [default = `1.0`, min/max = 1/100]

-Floating point number that represents a percentage (%) and is applied as a cutoff point upon the % ratio of the total number of binding residues in the query chain out of the number of successfully mapped binding residues in the candidate chain.
+Floating point number that represents a percentage (%) and is applied as a cut-off upon the percentage of total number of binding residues in the query chain out of the number of successfully mapped binding residues in the candidate chain.
 The binding residues are mapped between query and candidate by converting PDB to UniProt numbering.
 "1%" translates to at least 1% percent of the query residues being present in the candidate structure, for the structure to be considered as apo or holo.

 **`--save_separate`** : [default = `1`]